Kaushil7/Data_Entry_Python_Program/README.txt

-EASY PWD Data Entry (https://ams.emahapwd.com/ams/login.do entry) Useful for Contractors and Civil Engineers of Maharashtra state who want to automate data entry on state government website.
-As all the quantities and data to the website can be entered at once instead of manually copying each and every dimension and quantities

 There is also source code provided in the folder which has two variant of codes, also included with instruction in them .
 INSTRUCTION
 Note: Please enter proper row details in integer only